Skip to main content

 • Housing economics

-Semester 4 M2 Economics Typical course Economic Policy Analysis (EPA) - Classical training (30 credits)
+• Semester 4 M2 Economics Economic Policy Analysis (APE) - Traditional training (30 credits)

 • Corporate strategy

-• End-of-studies internship with report and defence (24 credits)
+• End-of-studies internship with report and defense (24 credits)

-Master 2 Economics Typical course Economic Policy Analysis (APE) - Option Magistère (72 credits)
+Master 2 Economics Economic Policy Analysis (APE) - Magister Option (72 credits)

-Semester 3 M2 Economics Typical course Economic Policy Analysis (EPA) - Magisterial option (36 credits)
+• Semester 3 M2 Economics Economic Policy Analysis (APE) - Magister Option (36 credits)

 • Methodology (6 credits)